thayton/thayton.github.io/_drafts/eygbl.md

         self.session = requests.Session()
 ```

-Now let's take a look at the first XHR request again.
+Let's take a look at the first XHR request again.
 In the Chrome developer tools, search for the URL used in the
 first POST request:

 ![1st_request_search](/assets/eygbl/1st_request_search.png)

 Click on the search result to open up the code in the sources tab.
-As you can see from the sources, the first XHR request
+The Sources tab will show that the first XHR request
 is implemented by the code in [job_search_banner.js](https://eygbl.referrals.selectminds.com/job_search_banner.js) which
 gets triggered when the Search button is clicked: